vOdden/nRF_benchmark/README.md

 Master Thesis

 TODO:
-- Solve 17/2 CPU conflict for IC,KWS and VWW.
+- Read papers and figure out what the papers does similar or different.
+- Any other benchmark used?
+- Write on the report
-- Run models on nRF52 in FLASH (ext pc) and RAM (local PC)
+- Run the models on both nRF52 and nRF53 at 64MHz.
+- Does increased number of tensorflows affect the results?
+- Does the model perfoms differently when stored in FLASH contra SRAM for this benchmark?
 -